-Public Improvements - Wastewater

-The project must principally benefit low/moderate income persons/households.
+Public Improvements - Wastewater Purpose The project must principally benefit low/moderate income persons/households.
 For example, make upgrades to a sewage collection and treatment system for residents of a community with more than 51 percent of its residents being low/moderate income, or extend wastewater system to a site for a business that creates jobs for low/moderate income persons.

-Pay for project feasibility study, final plans and specs, site acquisition and construction, and grant administration costs.
+Eligible Uses Pay for project feasibility study, final plans and specs, site acquisition and construction, and grant administration costs.
 Rehabilitate or construct sewer/water lines or sewer lift station.
 Pay for one-time assessment fees for low-income families.

-California Department of Housing and Community Development

-Pay for installation of private laterals and hook-up fees for low-income families under housing rehabilitation activity.
+California Department of Housing and Community Development Pay for installation of private laterals and hook-up fees for low-income families under housing rehabilitation activity.
+Ineligible Uses Maintenance costs.